christian-vorhemus/azure-percept-py/README.md

 ## Azure Percept Vision samples
 ### Run a machine learning model on the VPU
-The following sample shows how you can run a model on the Azure Vision Myriad VPU.
+The following sample shows how to run a model on the Azure Vision Myriad VPU.
 It assumes we have a .onnx model ready for inference.
 If not, download a model from the [ONNX Model Zoo](https://github.com/onnx/models), for example [ResNet-18](https://github.com/onnx/models/raw/master/vision/classification/resnet/model/resnet18-v1-7.onnx).
 Create a new file `perceptvision.py` with the following content

 ```python
 from azure.iot.percept import VisionDevice, InferenceResult